 Fading French town offers hope of new life for Syrian family

 Gray is a dying town, its residents lament.
-Big businesses moved away taking jobs with them.
+Big businesses have moved away, taking jobs with them.

 Comments